Is Your Analytics Script a Wiretap Under California Law?

 No third party.
 No independent data use.
 No cookies.

-When Google receives your visitors' data, it reads it, builds advertising profiles with it, and uses it to train AI models.
+When Google gets your visitors' data, it reads it, builds advertising profiles from it, and trains AI models on it.
 Google is not your tool.
 Google is a third party with its own commercial interests.
-A federal court said exactly this when it denied Google's motion to dismiss.
+A federal court said exactly that when it denied Google's motion to dismiss.

-When a privacy-first analytics tool processes data exclusively on the website operator's behalf, with no right to use or sell it independently, the vendor is treated as an extension of the website operator.
-No separate third party.
+When a privacy-first analytics tool only ever processes data on the website operator's behalf, with no right to use or sell it on its own, the vendor gets treated as an extension of the website operator.
+No separate party.
 No interception.
 No CIPA claim.

-Clickport is built this way from the ground up.
+Clickport is built this way from day one.
 No cookies, no fingerprinting, no third-party data sharing.
 Your analytics data goes to your dashboard and nowhere else.
 We don't use it, sell it, train models with it, or build profiles from it.

-The legal landscape around CIPA is chaotic.
+The CIPA landscape is a mess.
 Courts are split.
 The legislature is stuck.
-The plaintiffs' bar is filing faster than ever.
-But the fix for your website doesn't require waiting for a judge or a senator.
-It requires making one decision: stop sending your visitors' data to companies that use it for their own purposes.
+The plaintiffs' bar is filing faster than it ever has.
+But fixing your own website doesn't depend on a judge or a senator.
+It comes down to one decision you can make today: stop handing your visitors' data to companies that use it for themselves.

-You can set up Clickport in five minutes and eliminate the third-party interception that CIPA targets.
-No consent banner needed.
-No legal gray area.
-Just analytics that respect your visitors' privacy and keep you out of the crosshairs.
+You can set up Clickport in five minutes and remove the third-party interception that CIPA is built to punish.
+No consent banner.
+No gray area.
+Just analytics that respect your visitors and keep you off the target list.

 Comments